Blademasters Cup 2017 – Open Steel Longsword Tournament: Rules and Regulations

 - Each pool fight to 5 exchanges, eliminations to 7 exchanges

 - Scoring: 6 head/torso, 3 arms and legs, 2-1 afterblow, 0 double hit

-- Tournament will consists of 2 group pool phase with 8 participants each in group
+- Tournament will consists of group pool phase with up to 8 participants each in group

 - Whole tournament structure will be publicly available before the event

-- Pool phase will take place in turns, group A, then group B, then group A etc., which will give a break time to the fighters (as there are no other breaks assigned)
+- Pool phase will take place in turns, group A, then group B, then group C etc., which will give a break time to the fighters (as there are no other breaks assigned)

-- Single elimination bracket will be assembled from total points scored in the pools (4 top scores from each group) ranked so the 1st score fights with 8th score, 2nd vs the 7th etc,.
+- Single elimination bracket will be assembled from the 8 highest points scored during the pools ranked so the 1st score fights with 8th score, 2nd vs the 7th etc,.

 - Each pool fight will consist of 5 exchanges with a 3 mins time limit.

 - Each elimination fight will consist of 7 exchanges with no time limit.

 - Exchange is where one or both people score a hit (0 is a valid score here)